vincpad/ADS1255-ADS1256/README.md

 # To Do and wish List
 - Add ESP8266/32 support

+# Branches list
+- Master: keeps sync and push to https://github.com/adienakhmad/ADS1256
+- New examples: developing new examples code
+- Dev: Development and testing
+- DevESP: Add ESP8266 and ESP32 support

 # Installation
 As any arduino library (download repo, import library)